 Abstract

 Genetically diverse outbred mice allow for the study of genetic variation in the context of high dietary and environmental control.
-Using a machine learning approach we investigated clinical and morphometric factors that associate with serum cholesterol levels in 840 genetically unique Diversity Outbred mice of both sexes (n=417 male and 423 female), and on both a control chow (% kcals in diet: Protein 22%, Carbohydrate 62%, Fat 16%, no cholesterol) and high fat high sucrose (% kcals in diet: Protein 15%, Carbohydrate 41%, Fat 45%, 0.05% cholesterol).
-We find expected elevations of cholesterol in male mice, those with elevated serum triglycerides and/or fed a high fat high sucrose diet.
-The third strongest predictor was serum calcium which correlated with serum cholesterol across both diets and sexes (r=0.39-0.48) in both diversity outbred (p=3.0 x 10-43) and BXD (p=0.005) mice.
+Using a machine learning approach we investigated clinical and morphometric factors that associate with serum cholesterol levels in 840 genetically unique Diversity Outbred mice of both sexes (n=417 male and 423 female), and on both a control chow (% kcals in diet: protein 22%, carbohydrate 62%, fat 16%, no cholesterol) and high fat high sucrose (% kcals in diet: protein 15%, carbohydrate 41%, fat 45%, 0.05% cholesterol).
+We find expected elevations of cholesterol in male mice, as well as in mice with elevated serum triglycerides and/or fed a high fat high sucrose diet.
+The third strongest predictor was serum calcium which correlated with serum cholesterol across both diets and sexes (r=0.39-0.48) in both Diversity Outbred (p=3.0 x 10-43) and BXD (p=0.005) mice.
 This is in-line with several human cohort studies which show associations between calcium and cholesterol, and calcium as an independent predictor of cardiovascular events.

 Keywords: Cholesterol, Calcium, Diversity Outbred, Cross-Sectional